sinasezza/flask-market/styler/README.md

-# STYLER - The TAILWIND CSS CONFIGURATIONS
+# Styler - Tailwind CSS Configurations

-it is configurations of tailwindcss for the flack market project
+This directory contains the Tailwind CSS configurations for the Flask Market project.

+## Prerequisites

-**make sure you have installed NodeJs**
+Make sure you have [Node.js](https://nodejs.org/) installed on your system.

 ## Install Tailwind css

-in the terminal run:
+To install Tailwind CSS, run the following command in the terminal:

 ```bash
 npm install
 ```

-## to run Tailwind
+## Run Tailwind CSS

-in the terminal:
+To start Tailwind CSS in development mode, run:

 ```bash
 npm run dev
 ```